ochofer/chofer.github.io/index.md

 ## Academic Background

-Carlo Hofer is a final year PhD candidate in quantitative political science at the University of Warwick, and a post-doctoral fellow at QMUL.
+Carlo Hofer is a final-year PhD candidate in quantitative political science at the University of Warwick, and a post-doctoral research associate at QMUL.
 Carlo holds an MSc from the University of Venice as well as a BSc in Business and Computer Science from the Technical University of Munich (TUM).

 ## Dissertation